You are here

 Is the expectation that districts share information about the READ Act teacher training with teachers or should teachers attend these webinars?

-Teachers are more than welcome to attend the READ Act Teacher Training Update webinars; however, it is the responsibility of the district to inform teachers about the READ Act teacher training requirement.
-This would include but is not limited to pathway options available, deadlines, submitting documentation to COOL, and district systems for collecting documentation of meeting this requirement.
+Teachers are more than welcome to attend the READ Act teacher training informational webinars; however, it is the responsibility of the district to inform teachers about the READ Act teacher training requirement.
+This would include but is not limited to pathway options available, deadlines, submitting documentation to COOL, and district systems for collecting documentation of meeting the requirements.

 Are charter schools required to meet the READ Act teacher training requirements?